tangentsoft/pidp8i/media/os8/README.md

-`os8v3d-bin.rk05` — Bootable OS/8 system made from the binary DECtapes of OS/8 V3D in the Willem van der Mark Archives described below plus other tapes in [`../subsys`](/file/media/subsys) during the PiDP-8/I software build process.
+`os8v3d-bin.rk05` — Bootable OS/8 system made from the binary DECtapes of OS/8 V3D in the Willem van der Mark Archives described below plus other tapes in the [`subsys` subdirectory](/file/media/os8/subsys) during the PiDP-8/I software build process.
 This is the disk image used by boot options IF=0 and IF=7.
 See the [top-level `README.md` file][tlrm] for instructions on controlling what goes into this image.

 `os8.tu56` — Bootable OS/8 DECtape image used by boot option IF=3.
 Primarily intended to demonstrate the uncommon "boot and run from tape"